Ukraine–European Union relations: Early relations

-Ukraine's desire to join the European Union dates back to 1993 when the government declared that integration to the EU is the main foreign policy objective.
-In reality, little was done since Kyiv had to take into account Russia, which remained its major trade partner and natural gas and fossil energy supplier.
+Ukraine's desire to join the European Union dates back to 1993 when the government declared that integration to the EU was the main foreign policy objective.
+The Delegation of the European Commission to Ukraine was opened in Kyiv in September 1993.
+In reality, little was done since Kyiv had to take into account that Russia was its major trade partner and natural gas and fossil energy supplier.

 The political dialogue between the EU and Ukraine started in 1994 when the Partnership and Cooperation Agreement (PCA) was signed.
 That document was focused on economic and social issues and the necessity of conducting public administration reforms and guaranteeing free press and civil rights.
-The framework set for political discussions was modest: a yearly meeting between EU Troika and Ukrainian leadership and some inter-ministerial consultations.
+The framework set for political discussions was a yearly meeting between EU Troika and Ukrainian leadership and some inter-ministerial consultations.
 The first EU–Ukraine summit took place in September 1997 in Kyiv.
 The Partnership and Cooperation Agreement of 1994 entered into force in 1998 and expired in 2008.
-During the second summit in October 1998 in Vienna, Ukraine–EU relations were defined as a "strategic and unique partnership" and Ukraine first declared its desire to acquire associate membership in the EU.
+During the second summit in October 1998 in Vienna, EU–Ukraine relations were defined as a strategic and unique partnershipand Ukraine first declared its desire to acquire associate membership in the EU.
 None of the top-level meetings brought major changes to a reserved EU approach.
 Leaders focused chiefly on post-communism economic transition and human rights records as well as on issues connected to the Chernobyl nuclear power plant and its containment.